 • Assessment of management quality: Fundamental analysis exhaustively analyzes factors surrounding a particular stock.
 Fundamental analysis goes beyond the financial documents to review a company’s management practices and how they may affect its stock’s performance.

 • Evaluates competitive advantage: Fundamental analysis delves into qualitative features that make an asset stand out.
 For stocks, it analyzes market share, brand recognition, and innovation, among other aspects that may make it the most preferred stock in an industry.
-Fundamental analysis helps forex traders find a preferred currency to trade by assessing macroeconomic and geo-political factors around it.
+Fundamental analysis helps traders find a preferred currency to trade by assessing macroeconomic and geo-political factors around it.

 What Is Technical Analysis?